lgalaz/fullstack-javascript/react/Hooks_useState_useEffect_useMemo_useCallback/explanation.md

 Eplanation: That inline arrow function is re-created on every render of Parent, so onClick is a new reference each time.
 Because Child is memoized, it only skips re-rendering when props are referentially equal; the new onClick prop breaks that, so Child re-renders every time.
 It still works functionally, but you lose the render‑skipping benefit of memo.

-`useCallback` is equivalent to `useMemo(() => fn, deps)`.
+`useCallback(fn, deps)` is equivalent to `useMemo(() => fn, deps)`.
 Use it to keep function identity stable when passing to memoized children.

-useCallback can cascade into dependency hell.
+useCallback can cascade into dependency hell, where stabilizing one function forces you to add more dependencies, which then change and require more memoization, creating a chain of `useCallback`/`useMemo` calls that adds complexity and is hard to maintain.
+Mitigations include using functional state updates, using `useReducer` so callbacks depend on stable `dispatch`, avoiding memoization unless there's a measured benefit, or adopting `useEvent` when it becomes stable.

 ## useEvent (experimental)

 useEvent gives you stable handlers with fresh logic, solving the closure problem cleanly. useEvent is the future solution, not stable yet.
+Note: As of Dec 2025 status is experimental/proposed (available in React Canary, not in stable releases), so the API may change.

 ## Choosing the right hook